 I was introduced to a guild last week and my hostess said, “you can tell she is very organized and gets a lot done.”
 I always have to use every once of self control I have not to burst out in raucous guffaws – or at least refrain from rolling my eyes.
 I am busy past my eyeballs – up to the very top tip of my spiky hair busy.
 ALL.
 THE.
 TIME.
-So every time I get one things done, three more things fall by the wayside.
+So every time I am able to get one thing done, three more things fall by the wayside.
 Undone.
 Ignored.
 Behind schedule.

 Lately that thing is the blog.
 Oh – and a haircut – if you scroll down to the next post you can see the too long hair and the spikes.

 It’s just that time of my life.
 Teenagers who aren’t quite responsible enough to keep their driving privileges.
 Younger kids who want to do stuff every once in a while too.
 Heavy responsibility at church (which I know I could say no to, but won’t.
 Because the 10-30 hours every week I spend doing that stuff is more important than anything else and is making the world a better place.
 Right here where I can see it.)
 Teaching takes up far, far more time than just the days I’m out of town playing with the students.

 I write everything down and look at one day at a time.
 I look on my list and see what deadline is whooshing towards me at lightning speed and try my best to keep up.
 I’m seriously in favor of cloning technology – I need two or three.